 Our sources of meaning change as we age.
 And it’s natural.
 What fueled me at 21 may not be the same at 25.
 It’s part of evolution.
+Of unconscious growth.
 Of becoming.
-Who knows what I’d be up to the following year.
-For now, let’s keep going.
+Who knows what I’d be up to these following years.
+For now, let’s keep moving.
 Let’s keep living.

 Let’s talk more about this on trails?
 See me on Facebook and Instagram as well!